Chart Color Schemes

 Infrastructure

-Ripponlea has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Ripponlea has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No factors influence an area's performance more than changes to local infrastructure.
-Zero projects have been identified by AreaSearch that could impact this area.
-Notable projects include 97 Alma Road by Neometro, Glen Eira Infrastructure Program from 2024-25, Melbourne Racing Club Masterplan at Caulfield Racecourse, and Level Crossing Removal Project.
-The following list details those most relevant.
+No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to affect the area.
+Notable projects include 97 Alma Road by Neometro, Glen Eira Infrastructure Program 2024-25, Melbourne Racing Club Masterplan - Caulfield Racecourse, and Level Crossing Removal Project.
+The following list outlines those projected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.